porjo/youtubeuploader/README.md

   -privacy string
     	Video privacy status (default "private")
   -quiet
-    	Suppress progress indicator
+    	suppress progress indicator
   -ratelimit int
-    	Rate limit upload in Kbps.
+    	rate limit upload in Kbps.
 No limit by default -secrets string
     	Client Secrets configuration (default "client_secrets.json") -tags string
-    	Comma separated list of video tags
+    	comma separated list of video tags
   -thumbnail string
-    	Thumbnail to upload.
+    	thumbnail filename.
 Can be a URL
   -title string
-    	Video title (default "Video Title")
+    	Video title (default "video title")
+  -version
-  -v	show version
+    	show version
 ```
 *NOTE:* When specifying a URL as the filename, the data will be streamed through the localhost (download from remote host, then upload to Youtube)